parlough/site-www/src/language/collections.md

 // var names = {}; // Creates a map, not a set.
 ```

-:::info
+:::note Set or map?
-**Set or map?** The syntax for map literals is similar to that for set
+The syntax for map literals is similar to that for set
 literals.
 Because map literals came first, `{}` defaults to the `Map` type.
 If
 you forget the type annotation on `{}` or the variable it's assigned to, then
 Dart creates an object of type `Map<dynamic, dynamic>`.